jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 > --haplotype2_hic_snp_phased_reads haplotype2_snps_chr1.txt \
 > --haplotype1_contig_lenghts chr1-hap1.contiglengths.txt \
 > --haplotype2_contig_lenghts chr1-hap2.contiglengths.txt  \
+> --hap1_aligned_bam hap1_aligned_bam \
+> --hap2_aligned_bam hap2_aligned_bam \
 > --outputdir output_directory  \
 > --sample hic

-This will output a readname list for QC as well as bam files of the two haplotypes.
+This will output a readname list for reads which can be explicitly assigned, reads that have been randomly assigned and a file with both explicity and randomly assigned to each haplotype.

+For ChIP-seq and ATAC-seq, use compare_alignments_pariedend.py.
+For Iso-seq, use compare_alignments_isoseq.py

+### Generate a bam from the text file.

+Reads from each haplotype can then be pulled out from the appropriate bam file.
+This can be does using generate_haplotype_sam.py.
+For example for haplotpye 1 for chromosome 1 Hi-C reads:

+> python generate_haplotype_sam.py --chromosome chr1 --sample_name hic --haplotype 1 --outputdir outputdir --inputdir inputdir -bam reads_aligned_to_hap1.bam